 How can that be changed?
 There are short-range and longer-range ideas that might greatly improve the situation.

-And finally, each state could implement bipartisan redistricting panels to redraw congressional districts every ten years to reduce the detrimental effects of convoluted gerrymandering.
+And finally, each state could implement bipartisan redistricting panels to redraw congressional districts every 10 years to reduce the detrimental effects of convoluted gerrymandering.

 After all of this, maybe they will be able to at least agree on the time of day.